cknitin/C-Sharp-Interview-Questions-and-Answers/README.md

 Error
 error CS0050: Inconsistent accessibility: return type 'Test.Test1' is less accessible than method 'Test.TestShow()'

+# Class vs Struct

+## Struct
+Value Type i.e. whenever a variable is created, it holds the value.
+Copying a Struct variable, copies the value.
+A new variable is created in Stack memory.
+Cannot be inherited.
+Cannot be of Abstract type.
+Cannot contain Private parameterless constructors.
+Doesn’t support Destructor.

+## Class
+Reference Type i.e. whenever a variable is created, it holds the reference (address) while the value is stored some location.
+Copying a Class variable, copies the reference while the value remains on same location.
+A new variable is created in Heap memory.
+Can be inherited.
+Can be of Abstract type.
+Can contain Private parameterless constructors.
+Supports Destructor.

 # Garbage Collection
 When we are developing any application in dot net memory is the most important concern.
 The key purpose of garbage collection is automatic memory management.